 Our goal is to recognise the value of the subject and profession for all.

 To join your ACT HTA simply complete one of the following –

 Option 2.
-If you wish to transfer money from a bank account, go to the mail menu of this site, click Contact, then choose the ACT HTA Treasurer (Daniel) and give your email, full name ad school so we can send you the application .
+If you wish to transfer money go to the mail menu of this site, click Contact, then choose the ACT HTA Treasurer (Daniel) and give your email, full name and school so we can send you the very easy application .

 Matthew and Daniel

 ACT HTA Secretary & Treasurer on behalf of the ACT and national Association